4.8 out of 5 Stars on TrustPilot

 Therefore, proper planning of basecoat and topcoat application, factoring in the sun’s position, is vital.
 The approach of letting the sun follow your work path allows a controlled drying process, ensuring the strength and visual appeal of the finished wall surface.

-How to manufacture shade on site
+How to manufacture shade on-site

-Working ahead of the sun is an excellent tactic.
+Rendering ahead of the sun is an excellent tactic.
 However, especially in the Northern Hemisphere, south-facing sections of buildings will receive sunlight for extended periods of the day.
-As such, it may be extremely difficult to work ahead of the sun.
+As such, it may be extremely difficult to render ahead of the sun.
 Starting very early is a great tactic for installers, but the sun will still hit.
 Therefore, manufacturing shade for your drying basecoat or topcoat render is crucial.

 1. Temporary scaffolding shades – You can construct temporary shades using scaffolding sheets or mesh netting.
 These are hung from the top of the scaffolding structure.
 As such, creating an artificial shade that blocks direct sunlight but still allows air movement for proper curing.